Rated 'Excellent' on Trustpilot

 Ashwagandha KSM-66®

 Used for over centuries in Ayurvedic medicine, Ashwagandha is a herb shown to induce a state of calm.
-Clinically proven to help manage feelings of anxiety, the form of Ashwagandha called Ashwagandha KSM-66® has been shown to help lower and balance cortisol levels.
+Clinically proven to help manage feelings of stress, the form of Ashwagandha called Ashwagandha KSM-66® has been shown to help lower and balance cortisol levels.
 This in turns promotes a calm sense of wellbeing and indirectly helps the body produce melatonin, our sleep hormone.
 For those who find it hard to unwind and struggle to have a deep, restorative sleep, evidence shows botanicals like Ashwagandha can help.

 Stay Calm®